shahzaib-s-warraich/shahzaib-s-warraich.github.io/content/posts.md

 ---

-# `pip install vest`

-*2020.7.1*.
-I really like [Wealthfront](https://wealthfront.com), so I decided to create my own robo-advisor which I call [Vest](https://pypi.org/project/vest/).
-Vest features a command line interface built with [Click](https://click.palletsprojects.com/en/7.x/) and connects with [Robinhood](https://robinhood.com) via an unofficial Python API [Robin
-$tocks](https://robin-stocks.readthedocs.io/en/latest/index.html).
-Feel free to take a look at Vest on my [GitHub](https://github.com/mattf1n/vest)!
-:chart_with_upwards_trend:

----

-# VimMarp.vim

-*2020.6.17*.
-I created a plugin for my current favorite text editor [Vim](https://www.vim.org) to allow me to write presentations in markdown and render them as I go using the [Marp CLI](https://marp.app).
-This was my first time writing a Vim plugin and my first time using Vim script.
-[This online guide](https://learnvimscriptthehardway.stevelosh.com) was very helpful.
-Check out the [VimMarp repository](https://github.com/mattf1n/VimMarp) on my GitHub!
-:keyboard:

----

 # Camping in Cottonwood Wash

 *2020.5.14*.
-This last weekend, [Caitlyn](http://caitlyndang.com) and I backpacked up Cottonwood Wash in Utah's San Rafael Swell.
-There was not a soul to be seen and it was a truly beautiful canyon all to ourselves.
+This last weekend, [Caitlyn](http://caitlyndang.com) and I backpacked up Cottonwood Wash in Utah's San Rafael Swell, a beautiful canyon all to ourselves.
 We even spotted some petroglyphs.
-We were told about this canyon by my uncle and found our way there using two outdated maps and some help from the locals.
 :mountain:

 ![1983 USGS map of Mexican Mountain](img/UT_Mexican Mountain_250561_1983_24000.jpg)